Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - Sound: Accepts a string, representing the registry name of a sound event whihc is played when a recipe finishes, defaults to `minecraft:block.brewing_stand.brew`

 {: .notice }
-A recipe must have an input item, input fluid, or both
+An instant barrel recipe must have an input item, input fluid, or both

 ### Example